ShreyaPrasad1209/CodingNotes/DSAlgo_NumberTheory&BitManipulation.md

 > If XOR of two numbers/string/any data is 0 then both are same.

+> XOR with 0 is the number itself

 If between two number there's a bit difference of exactly one by XOR then it is called Gray Code.
 It is used in signal detection to check if there's any wrong signal.
 <center>